naptivity/dropper_utilities/readme.md

 - Auto voting, including auto distributing voting for multiple players in a party as long as they are running Dropperutils themselves (client communication through party chat)
 - Track map times for performance measurement and allow viewing several performance insights through commands
 - Real time leaderboard based on player last seen positions (ambitious)
-- Warning about new best level times being srcom performance worthy
+- Warning about new best level times being srcom performance worthy (use srcom api)
 - Dodging if going for wins
 - State win/completion ratio
 - Auto dodging when going for wins?